newrelic/go-agent/README.md

 ## Use

-First create a Config:
+First, create a `Config`:

 ```
 cfg := newrelic.NewConfig("Your Application Name", "YOUR_LICENSE_KEY")
 ```

 Config has many public fields which can be changed to modify behavior.
-Take a look in [config.go](config.go).
-Then create an Application:
+Take a look in [config.go](api/config.go).
+Then, create an `Application`:

 ```
 app, err := newrelic.NewApplication(cfg)
 ```

-Application is an interface described in [app.go](app.go).
-If the config is invalid, NewApplication will return a nil Application and an error.
-Using the Application, you can add custom events:
+`Application` is an interface described in [application.go](api/application.go).
+If the `Config` is invalid, `NewApplication` will return `nil` and an error.
+Using the `Application`, you can add custom events:

 ```
 app.RecordCustomEvent("my_event_type", map[string]interface{}{
 	"myString": "hello",